Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 #### VBA Development

-Further VBA development is required to make the document suitable for your usage.
+Further VBA development is required to make the final document suitable for your application.